geoffsee/open-gsio/README.md

 ## open-geoff-seemueller-io

 I am making this available for others to learn from.
 It is a downstream fork of the source code powering my personal website.
 Search and attachments are not implemented.
-I have several more mature variants of this repository which have extended capabilities.

 ### Stack: